RISE-Maritime/keelson/README.md

 > **NOTE**: keelson is in the early phases of development and will undergo significant changes before reaching v1.0.
 Be aware!

-keelson is an opinionated key-space design, pub-sub message format and generic RPC interfaces on top of [zenoh](https://github.com/eclipse-zenoh/zenoh) primarily targeting the area of Maritime Robotics.
+keelson is an API specification for a distributed system  for the communication protocol [zenoh](https://github.com/eclipse-zenoh/zenoh) tailored for digital maritime systems.
 It is provided as free and open-source software under the Apache 2.0 License.

 The keelson protocol is described [HERE](./the-keelson-protocol.md).